mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/21.newsletter/default.en.md

 chunk size:

-    100 Emails
+    100 emails

 Simple throttling (additional module):

-    3600 Emails per hour
+    3600 emails per hour

-Per run the sending process will send out 100 Emails, approx. 1 per Second.
-The Cronjob starts the sending process every 5 minutes (12 times per hour), so it will send out 1200 Emails per hours.
+The sending process will send out 100 emails per run, approx. one email per second.
+The Cronjob starts the sending process every 5 minutes (12 times per hour), so it will send out 1200 emails per hour.

-Depending on your mailserver you can increase the throughput or you need to increase it.
+Depending on your mailserver you can increase the sending throughput or you can decrease it.

-Thanks to throttling and limiting the number of emails sent per run (chunk size) you can stay within the limits given by your hoster or email server.
-Also this helps to reduce the risk of getting a spam rating.
+Thanks to throttling and limiting the number of emails sent per run (chunk size), you can stay within the limits given by your hosting service or email server.
+Also, this helps to reduce the risk of getting flagged as a spam sender.

-### recommendes modules
+### Recommended modules

 For best operations we recommend following modules, which will enhance the MailBeez platform.
 So all other MailBeez modules will be enhanced.